Sixth Form Scholarships

 - A non-subject-specific 'thinking skills' assessment which takes the form of a short exam

-All candidates for Sport scholarships will be invited to an assessment day on 16 October.
+All candidates for Sport scholarships will be invited to an assessment day at the end of November.
 Successful candidates should currently represent a sport at county standard or above and will be expected to contribute to 1st or 2nd team level in one of the other major sports of the season: rugby, football, cricket, athletics, cross-country, basketball, tennis, swimming, hockey and netball.
 They will also be required to respond well to guidance, work well in a team and demonstrate good leadership skills, whether by example or captaincy.

 As part of the assessment day, candidates will engage in a variety of activities including: